QubitPi/management-blogs/docs/_posts/2022-08-08-artificial-neural-networks.md

 Because networks of threshold units can represent a rich variety of functions and because single units alone cannot, we will generally be interested in learning multilayer networks of threshold units.

+### The Perceptron Training Rule

+We begin by understanding how to learn the weights for a single perceptron using two fundamental algorithms that provide basis for learning networks of many units:

+1. the **Perceptron Rule**
+2. the **Delta Rule**

+#### Perceptron Rule

+One way to learn an acceptable weight vector is to begin with random weights, then iteratively apply the perceptron to each training example, modifying the perceptron weights whenever it misclassifies an example.
+This process is repeated, iterating through the training examples as many times as needed until the perceptron classifies all training examples correctly.
+Weights are modified at each step according to the perceptron training rule, which revises the weight wi associated with input xi according to the rule